 A quiz may be a fun and exciting way to increase the average dwell time on a website, but it’s also a highly effective way to lead prospects down the sales funnel.
 After their skincare quiz, Murad shows a list of products based on respondents’ answers, making it easier for them to shop for the items they need.

 Prospects can retake the quiz or have the results emailed to them.
 All they have to do is enter their email address on the field provided to receive the recommended products in their inbox.
 Like Murad, you can use quiz funnels to enhance the online shopping experience and grow your email list at the same time.

 There are many ways to gather, extract, and export leads out there, but a quiz is one of the most effective ones both in terms of quantity and in terms of quality.
 Using quiz funnels, brands like Ipsy have been capturing and nurturing high-quality leads.
 Personalization makes prospects feel valued, which increases their likelihood of making a sale.

 Ipsy asks 12 questions, all of which are short and direct.
 Most of the options they present have photos or illustrations, while the ones that don’t use simple, easy-to-understand language.
 Once all questions are answered, a lead form will appear, requiring prospects to enter their email address, age, and a password.
-This online profile enables Ipsy to grow their email list and get to know their target audience.
+This online profile enables Ipsy to grow its email list and get to know its target audience.